awsdocs/aws-kms-developer-guide/doc_source/services-workspaces.md

 When you launch WorkSpaces with encrypted volumes, the end\-to\-end process works like this:

-1. You specify the CMK to use for encryption as well as the WorkSpace's user and directory\.
-This action creates a grant that allows Amazon WorkSpaces to use your CMK only for this WorkSpace—that is, only for the WorkSpace associated with the specified user and directory\.
+1. <a name="WSP-you-specify-CMK"></a>You specify the CMK to use for encryption as well as the WorkSpace's user and directory\.
+This action creates a [grant](grants.md) that allows Amazon WorkSpaces to use your CMK only for this WorkSpace—that is, only for the WorkSpace associated with the specified user and directory\.

-1. Amazon WorkSpaces creates an encrypted EBS volume for the WorkSpace and specifies the CMK to use as well as the volume's user and directory \(the same information that you specified at [[ERROR] BAD/MISSING LINK TEXT](#WSP-you-specify-CMK)\)\.
-This action creates a grant that allows Amazon EBS to use your CMK only for this WorkSpace and volume—that is, only for the WorkSpace associated with the specified user and directory, and only for the specified volume\.
+1. Amazon WorkSpaces creates an encrypted EBS volume for the WorkSpace and specifies the CMK to use as well as the volume's user and directory \(the same information that you specified at [Step 1](#WSP-you-specify-CMK)\)\.
+This action creates a [grant](grants.md) that allows Amazon EBS to use your CMK only for this WorkSpace and volume—that is, only for the WorkSpace associated with the specified user and directory, and only for the specified volume\.

-1. Amazon EBS requests a volume data key that is encrypted under your CMK and specifies the WorkSpace user's `Sid` and directory ID as well as the volume ID as encryption context\.
+1. <a name="WSP-EBS-requests-encrypted-volume-data-key"></a>Amazon EBS requests a volume data key that is encrypted under your CMK and specifies the WorkSpace user's `Sid` and directory ID as well as the volume ID as encryption context\.

-1. AWS KMS creates a new data key, encrypts it under your CMK, and then sends the encrypted data key to Amazon EBS\.
+1. <a name="WSP-KMS-creates-data-key"></a>AWS KMS creates a new data key, encrypts it under your CMK, and then sends the encrypted data key to Amazon EBS\.

-1. Amazon WorkSpaces uses Amazon EBS to attach the encrypted volume to your WorkSpace, at which time Amazon EBS sends the encrypted data key to AWS KMS with a [http://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html](http://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) request and specifies the WorkSpace user's `Sid` and directory ID as well as the volume ID as encryption context\.
+1. <a name="WSP-uses-EBS-to-attach-encrypted-volume"></a>Amazon WorkSpaces uses Amazon EBS to attach the encrypted volume to your WorkSpace, at which time Amazon EBS sends the encrypted data key to AWS KMS with a [http://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html](http://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) request and specifies the WorkSpace user's `Sid` and directory ID as well as the volume ID as encryption context\.

 1. AWS KMS uses your CMK to decrypt the data key, and then sends the plaintext data key to Amazon EBS\.

 1. Amazon EBS uses the plaintext data key to encrypt all data going to and from the encrypted volume\.
 Amazon EBS keeps the plaintext data key in memory for as long as the volume is attached to the WorkSpace\.

-1. Amazon EBS stores the encrypted data key \(received at [[ERROR] BAD/MISSING LINK TEXT](#WSP-KMS-creates-data-key)\) with the volume metadata for future use in case you reboot or rebuild the WorkSpace\.
+1. Amazon EBS stores the encrypted data key \(received at [Step 4](#WSP-KMS-creates-data-key)\) with the volume metadata for future use in case you reboot or rebuild the WorkSpace\.

 1. When you use the AWS Management Console to remove a WorkSpace \(or use the [http://docs.aws.amazon.com/workspaces/latest/devguide/API_TerminateWorkspaces.html](http://docs.aws.amazon.com/workspaces/latest/devguide/API_TerminateWorkspaces.html) action in the Amazon WorkSpaces API\), Amazon WorkSpaces and Amazon EBS retire the grants that allowed them to use your CMK for that WorkSpace\.

 ## Amazon WorkSpaces Encryption Context<a name="services-workspaces-encryptioncontext"></a>

 Amazon WorkSpaces doesn't use your customer master key \(CMK\) directly for cryptographic operations \(such as [http://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html](http://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html), [http://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html](http://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html), [http://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html](http://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html), etc\.\), which means Amazon WorkSpaces doesn't send requests to AWS KMS that include encryption context\.
-However, when Amazon EBS requests an encrypted data key for the encrypted volumes of your WorkSpaces \([[ERROR] BAD/MISSING LINK TEXT](#WSP-EBS-requests-encrypted-volume-data-key) in the [Overview of Amazon WorkSpaces Encryption Using AWS KMS](#services-workspaces-overview)\) and when it requests a plaintext copy of that data key \([[ERROR] BAD/MISSING LINK TEXT](#WSP-uses-EBS-to-attach-encrypted-volume)\), it includes encryption context in the request\.
+However, when Amazon EBS requests an encrypted data key for the encrypted volumes of your WorkSpaces \([Step 3](#WSP-EBS-requests-encrypted-volume-data-key) in the [Overview of Amazon WorkSpaces Encryption Using AWS KMS](#services-workspaces-overview)\) and when it requests a plaintext copy of that data key \([Step 5](#WSP-uses-EBS-to-attach-encrypted-volume)\), it includes encryption context in the request\.
 The encryption context provides additional authenticated information that AWS KMS uses to ensure data integrity\.
 The encryption context is also written to your AWS CloudTrail log files, which can help you understand why a given customer master key \(CMK\) was used\.
 Amazon EBS uses the following for the encryption context:

 + The `sid` of the AWS Directory Service user that is associated with the WorkSpace